x

 Single Cloud vs. Multi-Cloud

-Choosing between a single cloud and a multi-cloud approach is another crucial aspect of your cloud migration checklist.
+Choosing between a single cloud and a multi-cloud management approach is another crucial aspect of your cloud migration checklist.

 Single Cloud